antomate/Linux101Labs/lab-02/lab-02.md

 Use the SSH connection string to connect to the VM and confirm when prompted to add your VM fingerprint to the known hosts.

-## Create logical volumes, format and mount pesistently
+## Create logical volumes, format and mount persistently

 1. List the available volumes using **lsblk** and notice "sdc" and "sdd" are raw disk with no partitions.